Rarotonga monarch

-The Rarotonga monarch (Pomarea dimidiata), also known as the Rarotonga flycatcher or kakerori, is a species of bird in the monarch flycatcher family Monarchidae.
-It is endemic to the Cook Islands.
+The Rarotonga monarch (Pomarea dimidiata), also known as the Rarotonga flycatcher or kākerōri, is a species of bird in the monarch flycatcher family Monarchidae.
+It is endemic to Rarotonga in the Cook Islands, and has been introduced to Atiu, also in the Cook Islands.

 Taxonomy and systematics

 The Rarotonga monarch was originally described in the genus Monarcha.
-Alternate names include Cook Island flycatcher, Cook Islands monarch, and Rarotonga monarch-flycatcher.
+Alternate names include Cook Island flycatcher, Cook Islands monarch, kakerori, and Rarotonga monarch-flycatcher.